 Curriculum in Business

-Leading to the degree bachelor of science with a major in accounting, finance, management, management information systems, marketing, operations and supply chain management or logistics and supply chain management.
+The College offers programs of study leading to the degree bachelor of science with a major in accounting; finance; management; management information systems; marketing; logistics and supply chain management; operations and supply chain management; or business economics.
 The College also offers a secondary major in international business.
-Total credits required: 124.5
+Total credits required: 122

 CPA Note: See Accounting Curriculum for information on the additional requirements for students who wish to be candidates for the CPA exam.

 The Undergraduate Programs staff, under the leadership of the Director for Undergraduate Programs, facilitates student progress toward graduation while supporting the academic standards of the College of Business and Iowa State University.
 To accomplish this, the Undergraduate Programs staff provides services for all College of Business students, including academic advising, learning opportunities, and teaching and developmental activities.

 Students in the College of Business have advisers located in the Undergraduate Programs Office.
 The adviser assists students with developing an academic program; accessing pertinent university resources; and meeting their educational objectives.

 The college offers an orientation program each summer for entering students.
 All entering students and family members are encouraged to attend orientation.
 During orientation the adviser and the student prepare an appropriate schedule and the student registers for courses.
 Placement assessments may be required in Mathematics and English to assist in placing students in the appropriate level of courses if this cannot be determined by ACT/SAT scores, high school preparation classes or transfer courses.

 Entering freshmen who meet one of the following criteria, and have a minimum English ACT of 24, will be invited to apply for membership in the Freshman Honors Program: earned an ACT composite of 30, or ranked in the top 5% of their high school classes; or selected as a National Merit or National Achievement finalist.